 It’s a simple but very effective thing to do and it is truly a safety measure, as it can keep you from stepping into places you shouldn’t and potentially injuring yourself in the process.

 If you’re still not sure about getting trekking poles, check out the post on the 5 top reasons why you should buy trekking poles.
-If you’re thinking that you want to get a pair, check out the Black Diamond Alpine Carbon Cork Trekking poles.
+If you’re thinking that you want to get a pair, check out our top trekking pole recommendations.
 They’re an excellent set of poles that I have been using for a while now and highly recommend.
 Finally, if you do get poles, remember to keep others safety in mind and be careful where you point them 🙂

 Please like, share and leave a comment!
 Happy hiking!